Gluu

 RPC Superfos branded lorry

-CUSTOMER CASE
+CASE STUDY

-Factory eliminates paperwork
+Factory eliminates paperwork for 25,000 tasks annually

-The Randers factory does injection moulding.
+Berry Superfos’ Randers factory does injection moulding.
 During three shifts, 110 workers operate 67 automated machines to produce around one billion plastic items annually.

-Superfos must comply with quality, health and safety and environmental regulations.
+Situation — Superfos must comply with quality, health and safety and environmental regulations.
 Furthermore, there is also a lot of maintenance and servicing of production cells and peripheral equipment.

-This should lead to a faster cycle of process improvement based on standard work that would result in time-saving and fewer errors.
+This should lead to a faster cycle of process improvement based on standard work that would result in time saving and fewer errors.

-To let managers digitalise their own process flows in Gluu
+The solution: To let managers digitalise their own process flows in Gluu

 With this setup, they get instant feedback and can modify and communicate in a single flow as instructions are improved.